wwood/CoverM/README.md

 This indicates that `genome_1` is well represented in the sample, while `genome_5` is not present at all.
 There are 3 other genomes with varying coverage, and 3 other genomes with 0 coverage.

-You may have noticed that the coverage fraction for most genomes is rather low.
+You may have noticed that the covered fraction for most genomes is rather low.
 This is because the reads have been sub-sampled to 100,000 reads.
 The full sample has 76,618,686 reads and produces covered fractions of 1 for all present genomes.
-Notably, the relative abundances are very similar.
+In contrast, the relative abundance estimations do not change much when calculated with the full set of reads.
 The output from the full sample can be found [here](https://github.com/wwood/CoverM/blob/main/demo/output_coverm_full.tsv).

 There is an additional row named `unmapped` which represents the metrics for the reads that did not map to any of the provided genomes.